 So, Wait…I Don’t Need a Freaking Degree?

-I’m not completely saying you shouldn’t get a degree.
+I’m not completely saying you shouldn’t get a bachelors degree in business if that’s really what you want to do.
 But, should you shell out tens of thousands of dollars for tuition before starting an online business?
 No. In fact, I urge you not to do that.

 I’m super grateful that I did go to college.
 I studied things I loved and consider it a worthy experience.
 It also doesn’t hurt to have two degrees that both relate to my business as a writer for parenting and education companies.

 Just don’t go off thinking you need to have two degrees in your arsenal and thousands of dollars in debt to do what I did.
 You definitely don’t.